Adelind Horan

 Adelind Horan is an American film, theatre, and television actress and writer.
-She is known for her documentary solo play about mountaintop removal in Appalachia, Cry of the Mountain, and for playing the role of Viv, a character based on Nan Goldin, in The Deuce.
-She appeared in the Amazon Prime Video series The Peripheral.
+She is best known for portraying Billy Ann Baker in the Amazon Prime Video series The Peripheral, and for her documentary solo play about mountaintop removal in Appalachia, Cry of the Mountain.

 Early life

 Horan grew up outside of Charlottesville, Virginia, acting in local theatre productions.
 Her parents, Lydia Horan and Michael Horan, are both actors.
 She attended high school at Tandem Friends School and college at Hampshire College.